pvictordev/web-tinyllama/README.md

-# Web TinyLlama
+# Web TinyLlama Chatbot

 ## Description

-Created a web app without a back-end that uses TinyLlama ( a small Llama 3 language model ) to provide a chatbot.
+Web app without a back-end that uses TinyLlama ( a small Llama 3 language model ) to provide a chatbot.